MadMan0708/Distrace/README.md

 * SimpleTest - this examples only creates new instance of class and instrumentor does simple instrumentation.
 It adds additional print statement to the method.

+## Developing your own instrumentation library

+In order to develop custom instrumentation library based on Distrace you need to

+1) Download distrace native agent for your platform or run build it using this gradle project

+2) Create java project and include ditrace-instrumenter as a compile dependency

+3) Code it!
+-  In order to be able to use custom interceptors and savers, the interceptors have to implement Interceptor interface and have to be specified as implementation for Interceptor service in order to be able to load them using our ServiceLoader mechanism.
+     There are 2 ways how to do it.
+First is to create META-INF/services entries manually or better way is to use AutoService library, add it as a compile dependency into your project and annotate all of your Interceptors with an AutoService annotation.
+AutoService library will generate all entries in META-INF/services automatically for us.

+-  Create main method in which you start the InstrumentorServer.
+Pls see one of the examples how it's done.

+-  You can include your application classes as dependency too and use them to build more complex transformers and interceptors.
+This will also have a positive performance impact as the classes won't need to be send to the instrumentor at runtime from your application.

+5) Package your instrumentor as one fat jar with distrace-instrumenter and all other dependencies.
+    You can package your instrumentor also with application classes.

+6) Run your application as
+java -agentpath:$AGENT_ARGS -jar app.jar

+where arguments can be: